jphyqr/rapidevent/README.md

 A responsive single-page application for managing and visualizing tabular and statistical data.

+# Design Decisions

+**Layout**
+went with 3 main components: Visualization, Form, and Grid.
+This allows for a natural flow of data, action, results from action.

+Our primary user is likely at a registration booth for an event, on a laptop, and has instant view of the static form, while knowing data is loading in the background.

+I considered showing the form first on mobile as to not bury it, but I believe that the user looking at the view on mobile is likely the event manager, and would prefer a birds eye view of whats going on at the event, over submitting a new record.

+**Data Visualization**
+Went for 'active event' type data over 'post event' (ie: custom field analysis) to support our primary users during the event.
+Submissions over time, age distribution and total submissions gives the event manager useful information about who is in attendance so they can react to the situation

+**Submit Entry Form**
+Basic form as per requirements.
+Allowed custom fields to support basic inputs as well as currency to show how the form may scale

+**Edit Entry Dialog**
+Concise version of the form, that persists required fields.
+New fields here would not be required as they wouldnt be in other records.

+**Grid**
+Standard data grid that fixes the users name and the edit button as most important fields.
+Horizontal scrolling of internal fields For UX.
+Search, pagination and filtering all handled server side to handle large data sets.
+Applied auto sorting on updates and new records to provide instant feedback to registration manager.

+**Nice to haves**
+-Dark mode toggle
+-New Row added/updated highliting

 ## Running Locally

 We use --force because we’re working with the latest versions of Next.js 15 and React, which may have dependency conflicts with older packages.
 This ensures everything installs properly despite those conflicts.

 ```bash
 npm install --force